 With Juvenal Lopez ’16, I am examining the population genetic structure of a wild population of pin oak (Quercus palustris) that has spread in Colby woodlands from ornamental plantings.
 We are interested in the role of hybrid vigor in facilitating range expansions as manifested by invasive introduced species.

-In collaboration with Nat Wheelwright of Bowdoin College, I’m developing a new project to explore the evolution of self-fertilization that may accompany colonization of islands in the Bay of Fundy by the blue flag iris.
+I have an ongoing collaboration with Nat Wheelwright of Bowdoin College to explore the population genetic consequences of colonization of islands in the Bay of Fundy by the blue flag iris.

 I am investigating the role of colonization and gene flow on the mating system for populations of a tropical shrub, Witheringia solanacea, on the Pacific Slope of Costa Rica.
 In addition, I will be comparing contemporary gene flow by bird-dispersed seeds to historical gene flow as inferred by genetic markers.